ToBinio/matura/NSCS/Networks/WAN/Legacy WAN.md

 - ISDN is a circuit-switching technology that enables the PSTN local loop to carry digital signals.
 This provided higher capacity switched connections than dialup access.
 ISDN provides for data rates from 45 Kbps to 2.048 Mbps.

-[[WAN#Packet Switching]] segments data into packets that are routed over a shared network.
+[[NSCS/Networks/WAN/WAN#Packet Switching]] segments data into packets that are routed over a shared network.
 It allows many pairs of nodes to communicate over the same channel.

 There are two traditional (legacy) circuit-switched options: